AES Indiana: Winter disconnection moratorium ends March 15

 In an announcement Thursday, AES urged customers to “take action quickly by making a payment arrangement and/or applying for financial assistance before the moratorium ends.”

-AES says there are several payment options and programs to help customers manage costs:
+AES says there are payment options and programs to help customers manage costs:

 - Budget Billing allows customers to pay the same amount for 11 months and then settle the difference on the 12th month.